axrocheteau/renov_local/readme.md

 - Pandas (v 1.5.3)

 ## lib folder
-The lib folder is divided into five files:
+The lib folder is divided into six files:
+- `__init__.py` used to package the modules
-- `usefull.py` stores functions useful in any circumstances.
+- `useful.py` stores functions useful in any circumstances.
 - `prepare_data.py` contains every function necessary to prepare data to be input into a SKLEARN model.
 - `train.py` contains every function needed to train a model (score and train).
 - `show.py` stocks functions to display valuable insights on model optimization.
-- `all.py` stores a function to handle the training of a model from the beginning to the end (prepare data, train the model, and display insights).
+- `merge.py` stores a function to handle the training of a model from the beginning to the end (prepare data, train the model, and display insights).

 ## training folder
 The following files are in the training folder:
 - dico.csv contains the meaning of the different values of each variable.
 - pred_dpe.csv contains the training dataset for the second model.
 - pred_tremi contains the training dataset for model 1.
+- pred_dpe_old.csv contains the training dataset for the second model with continuous values for DPE consumption and GES emission.
+- pred_tremi_old contains the training dataset for model 1 with continuous values for surface variable.

 ## notebook folder
 The following files handle the different tasks: